lukamiletic95/papers/Current solution.md

 * *T - Transaction request*

 Let us assume that a *C* node wants to have its transaction *T* processed by the Tendermint network.
-As mentioned before, processing involves
+As mentioned before, processing involves two events:

+1. Executing the tran

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0NDQwMDk2OSwtMzkzMTI1MzMyLDMxMz
-Q3MTI3NF19
+eyJoaXN0b3J5IjpbNjcxMDY5NDQ5LC0zOTMxMjUzMzIsMzEzND
+cxMjc0XX0=
 -->